AkashKrBanik/Firewall-Project/README.md

 # Firewall Management System

 ## Overview
-The Firewall Management System is a server-client-based application designed to centralize the management, generation, and enforcement of firewall rules across distributed systems.
+The Firewall Management System (Distributed Firewall Rule Generator) is a robust, modular server-client-based application designed to centralize the management, generation, and enforcement of firewall rules across distributed systems.
 It utilizes `iptables` to define and enforce network policies, ensuring secure and efficient access management.
 The system includes a Policy Editor for administrators to manage firewall rules dynamically and a robust logging mechanism for auditing purposes.